ELITR/minuting-experimentation/data/README.md

-Various meeting data like AMI and ICSI and UFAL meetings converted from the original XML format to a plaintext format.
+Various meeting conversation data like AMI and ICSI and UFAL meetings converted from the original XML format to a plaintext format.
 There are also other datasets used for various experiments.